 SEAiq now allows receiving and sharing AIS internet with the server AIS HUB.
 INavX as proposed with the server SiiTech (⁵), AIS Sharing feature allows you to receive AIS targets around the world and displayed on the chart.

-More, users using sharing AIS while connected their own AIS receiver via WiFi will share their data with other users of SEAiq.
+More, users using sharing AIS while connected their own AIS receiver via WiFi will share their data rate with other users of SEAiq.
 If there are active users of SEAiq in the area, they get then access to their feeds.
 This can work correctly in many cases but, of course, must be aware that source of feedyou are looking at can move out of range or be turned off at any time.
 The use of SEAiq manual provides detailed instructions for receiving data with your device via 3G/4G cellular network while staying connected via WiFi instruments.

 We thereby obtain the same information with an AIS receiver.
 But beware, however : these data passing through the internet can have a lag in receiving.
 The information is not as instantaneous with the own ship AIS receiver.